Adoption Inquiry? Contact Dawn or email [email protected].

 Did Dawn really write the book on adoption law in Tennessee or is that just a figure of speech?

 Yes, Dawn has written the law book, Coppock on Tennessee Adoption Law.
-The 8th edition is expected to be released in December 2023.
+The 8th edition was released in 2024.
+Visit www.goodlawtn.com to purchase.

 What is my adoption going to cost?